SDL3pp

 ◆ RWLock() [2/2]

-constexpr SDL::RWLock::RWLock ( const RWLockRaw resource)
+constexpr SDL::RWLock::RWLock ( RWLockRaw resource)

 inlineexplicitconstexprnoexcept